NATIONAL ICE CREAM DAY

-Thomas Jefferson’s recipe for Old Fashioned Vanilla Ice Cream is believed to be the oldest recipe for ice cream in the USA.
-Below is that recipe provided by the Library of Congress.
+An astonishing fact regarding Thomas Jefferson, his recipe for Old Fashioned Vanilla Ice Cream is believed to be the oldest recipe for ice cream in the USA.
+The recipe below is provided by the Library of Congress.
 The transcript is word for word for ease of following along.

 2 bottles of good cream.

 6 yolks of eggs.

 put the cream on a fire in a casse—role, first putting in a stick of Vanilla.